antonyjim/tonyslist/README.md

 - Study more secure methods for performing certain tasks

 That being said, I had to make these mistakes before I could grow.
 If you decide to run this site for any reason, I highly recommend using linux.
 There are certain errors in Windows that I have traced down and fixed along with certain things (like imagemagick) that only works in linux.

+## Update 8/27/18

+#### TS Branch Creation

+The typescript branch is being created today to help me along with typescript before diving into my first big project, nodemyadmin.
+There will be occassional updates as I can only code when I have the time.
+For those looking to see a somewhat functional app, please turn to the master branch.
+There will be broken code published to this branch, and that's alright.

+The goal with this branch is to meet some of the goals in my last update as well as:

+ - Have a strongly typed methodology going forward
+ - Compile my client side JS with Babel
+ - Maybe incorporate some sort of SPA
+ - Work out the many bugs that are present in the pure JS branch